• Free shipping on all orders

 Lifespan 9 years

 If you ask us, the Leonberger is a criminally underrated breed of dog.
-These gentle giants resemble elegant lions — as legend claims, the breed was actually developed to mimic the lion in the German city of Leonberg.
+These gentle giants resemble elegant lions — as legend claims, the breed was developed to mimic the lion in the German city of Leonberg.

 Like Newfoundlands, many Leonbergers work as water rescue dogs in Canada and the United States.
 As household companions, the breed is friendly, affectionate, and easy to train.
 However, while they enjoy lounging around the house, living in a small apartment or condo isn’t the life for a Leonberger.